Turbulent gas-rich disks at high redshift: bars & bulges in a radial shear flow: Results: formation of gaseous and stellar bars

 These measures, which are crucial to resolve in any simulation of processes within star-forming regions, are compared in two radial zones $-$ inside and outside the bar region $-$ at two different times, as indicated.
 We resolve the forcing parameter $b$ for each clump describing the nature of the compression\footnote{We approximate $b$ via the the relative contribution of compressive and rotational motions to the total (local) gas flow using equation 5 in \citep{FederrathKlessenSchmidt2008}.}, typically in the range $b=1/3$ (divergence free) to $b=1$ (curl free).
 This parameter appears not to change either by location or in time, but more work is needed.
 Moreover, there is only a weak time dependence in any of the parameters.
 Interestingly, both $\alpha_{\rm vir}$ and ${\cal M}$ decline with increasing galactic radius, but in such a way that the SFR per freefall time, SFR$_{\rm ff}$, is essentially invariant.
 The normalisation of the SFR with the local freefall time is appropriate to accommodate the multi-scale nature of a turbulent medium.

 In Fig.~\ref{f:OAparams2}, we show the radial profiles of the star formation rate surface density $\Sigma_{\rm SFR}$, the gas depletion time and the average star formation efficiency per free fall time, $\epsilon_{\rm ff}=t_{\rm ff}/t_{\rm dep}$, where $t_{\rm ff}$ is the azimuthally averaged gas free-fall time.
 Overall, as seen in the right hand panel, there is little evolution in the star formation efficiency by location or in time.
 We conclude that the radial shear flow or bar flow neither promotes nor suppresses star formation.
 We can overload a bar-like potential with gas and still form stars relatively efficiently.
 The streaming motions simply concentrate the star forming regions.
+This is broadly consistent with the findings of a recent survey of resolved molecular gas in 12 barred galaxies \citep{diaz21}, although a related study claims evidence for a modest decline in the star forming efficiency \citep{mae23}.

 Thus, it is plausible that the shear flows arising in turbulent gas disks at early times provided the necessary conditions for forming stars in a central bar-like configuration.
 This bar-like structure is predicted to be associated with dense gas and young, luminous stars, or a post-starburst population if enough time has elapsed, i.e. of order a few disk rotations.
 This is what is seen in all of our Milky Way progenitor simulations.